Governance & Leadership

 Can the Charity Commission force a charity to close?

 The Commission has powers to remove charities from the register for persistent regulatory default (typically failure to file annual returns) and can institute inquiries into mismanagement.
 Under the Charities Act 2011, it can make schemes to apply cy-pres doctrine where a charity's purposes have become impossible or impractical.
-However, the Commission does not routinely force operational charities to close, and its stated approach is to be an "enabler, not a policeman" on questions of viability.
+However, the Commission does not routinely force operational charities to close on viability grounds alone, preferring to support and advise trustees rather than impose closure.

 What happens to a charity's assets when it closes?